Zoran-IA-Mimetique/Zoran-IA2IA-Hub/CODE_OF_CONDUCT.md

-# Code de conduite
+# Code of Conduct
-- Respect
-- Transparence
-- RGPD / AI Act
+Be respectful.
+No harassment.
+Follow Contributor Covenant spirit.